 You may have read an article on Facebook or a news piece somewhere about two dogs who contracted the coronavirus in Hong Kong, and you may have heard about a tiger in a zoo.
 While these news stories do have some merit, they still do not warrant you being afraid of catching or giving COVID-19 from or to your pet.
 If you look into the facts behind these news pieces, you will learn that one dog died with suspected coronavirus but was never tested and the other only showed a weak positive at a time when testing was still in its infancy stages.
 Plus, the CDC is still saying there is no reason for pet owners to be concerned at this time.

 Contact Us If You Have a Sick Pet

 Taking good care of your pet is all about being an educated and well-informed pet owner, especially during a pandemic when a lot of misinformation regarding cats and dogs can come up.
 If you have a pet that is not feeling well, reach out to us at Casillas Veterinary Hospitals or get your pet to an animal hospital right away.
-Call our Lynwood hospital at 323-566-4177, our East Los Angeles hospital at 323-721-2244, or our Montebello hospital at 323-726-1525 to schedule an appointment.
+Call our Lynwood hospital at 323-566-4177, our East Los Angeles hospital at 323-721-2244, or our Montebello hospital at 323-726-1525 to contact us today.